preetness/quote-generator/README.md

 A random quote generator, utilizing the Forismatic API.
-Built with React.
+Built with React and Semantic-UI.